qownnotes/web-companion/README.md

 This is a companion browser extension for [QOwnNotes](https://www.qownnotes.org) to interact with the note taking desktop application.

-[QOwnNotes](https://www.qownnotes.org) is the **open source** (GPL) plain-text file **markdown note taking** application for GNU/Linux, Mac OS X and Windows, that (optionally) works together with the notes application of [**ownCloud**](https://github.com/owncloud/notes) or [**Nextcloud**](https://github.com/Nextcloud/notes).
+[QOwnNotes](https://www.qownnotes.org) is the **open source** (GPL) plain-text file **markdown note taking** application for GNU/Linux, macOS and Windows, that (optionally) works together with the notes application of [**ownCloud**](https://github.com/owncloud/notes) or [**Nextcloud**](https://github.com/Nextcloud/notes).

 The extension currently works for Google Chrome and Mozilla Firefox.